For more than 17 years, 100 Women in Finance has been working to effect change in the finance and alternative investment industries and beyond.

 In the following months, the growing nonprofit organization identified three areas where its collaborative efforts could effect change in the industry and beyond: Peer Engagement, Philanthropy, and Education.

 A simple idea became a powerful mission, and rippled through the industry – drawing members from hedge funds, but also alternative investments more broadly as well as the wider finance industry.
 From the beginning, the 100 Women in Finance model has been practitioner- and member-driven.
-With a small staff and volunteer board, the organization boasts 450 active volunteers who implement the mission across 22 locations.
+With a small staff and volunteer board, the organization boasts more than 500 active volunteers who implement the mission across 23 locations.

-Through our initiatives, we have built a powerful network of professionals, raised more than $40 million for nonprofit organizations aligned with our mission, and held more than 600 educational events.
+Through our initiatives, we have built a powerful network of professionals, raised nearly $50 million USD (gross) for nonprofit organizations aligned with our mission, and held nearly 1,000 educational events.